 Seriously…your garage ceiling is the easiest area to overlook when you’re trying to find ways to add more storage space.

-Overhead garage storage racks are a great way to utilize your overhead space to safely store seasonal clothing you’re not wearing, holiday decorations or books.
-Pair them with moisture-proof plastic storage containers and you’ve got a great storage solution that keeps your stuff out of the way, but still accessible when you need it.
+Hanging racks are a great way to utilize your overhead space to safely store seasonal clothing you’re not wearing, holiday decorations, or books.
+Pair them with moisture-proof plastic storage containers, and you’ve got a great storage solution that keeps your extra stuff out of the way but still easy to access when you need it.